Proofread an Artwork

 - Utilize the Color Densitometer to pinpoint color density by hovering over specific areas.

-- Isolate individual colors within the artwork by checking or unchecking them in the Color tool.
+Note: To change or configure the default UOM, refer Viewer Parameter Configuration. - Isolate individual colors within the artwork by checking or unchecking them in the Color tool.

 Layer Tool